AzeezEbrahim/AzeezEbrahim/README.md

 - 👋 Hi, I’m Abdulaziz Hamid Ebrahim
+- ✨ I'm an Electrical Engineer at King Abdulaziz University
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Artificial Intelligence and myHDL using python
-- 🌱 I’m currently learning python
+- 🌱 I’m currently deeping in python AI projects
 - 📫 How to reach me : azeez.h.ebrahim@gmail.com

 <!---